will1410/hopperdietzel/koha_notes/sqldrilldown.md

       items.biblionumber) systemcounts ON systemcounts.biblionumber =
       items.biblionumber
 WHERE
-  items.homebranch LIKE <<Item home library|ZBRAN>> AND
-  Coalesce(items.permanent_location, "-") LIKE <<Item permanent shelving location|LLOC>> AND
-  Coalesce(items.itype, "PUNC") LIKE <<Item type|LITYPES>> AND
+  /* "ZBRAN," "LLOC," "LITYPES," "LCCODE," and "LNOT_LOAN" are custom authorized values in my system */ items.homebranch LIKE <<Item home library|ZBRAN>> AND Coalesce(items.permanent_location, "-") LIKE <<Item permanent shelving location|LLOC>> AND Coalesce(items.itype, "PUNC") LIKE <<Item type|LITYPES>> AND